AnthonySteele/anthonysteele.github.io/DecoupledTesting.md

 **Mocks**: We use test doubles (mocks, fakes, etc) sparingly.
 Typically they are used only when needed, to stub out I/O, to avoid using these external service integrations.
 Not actually calling that database or HTTP web service is when mocking is _necessary_ in order to have unit tests.
 We avoid mocks when it is not necessary.

 We use mocking frameworks even more sparingly.
-It is often better to simply equip the class that has a concrete dependency with an interface, and in test supply an in-memory fake implementation of the interface, that can also be coded to respond and record as needed.
-This is often simpler and easier to do this once, than to scatter loads of mock setup and verification code throughout each test.
+It is often better to simply equip the class that has a concrete dependency with an interface, and in tests [use an in-memory fake implementation of the interface](https://dunnhq.com/posts/2024/prefer-test-doubles-over-mocking/), that can also be coded to respond and record as needed.
+This is often simpler and easier to create this class  once, than to scatter loads of mock setup and verification code throughout each test.
 Using a mocking library, then adding complex mocking code everywhere is a false economy.

 But behind the scenes, "interception" frameworks such as [Wiremock library](https://github.com/WireMock-Net/WireMock.Net) may be useful, as they maximise the code that is under test, before the test implementation has to take over.